Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 Contrary to what you might think: shadow DOM *does* inherit CSS from its parent nodes.
 What the parent *cannot* do is target elements in the shadow DOM directly.
 Conversely, the CSS inside the shadow DOM has no effect whatsoever on the rest of the document.

-There are however several ways we can control shadow DOM from outside: the host selector, slots, parts and CSS properties.
+There are however several ways we can control shadow DOM from outside: through the host selector, with slots, parts and CSS properties.
 <small>We used to have the selectors `::shadow` and `/deep/`, but these were deprecated in favor of JS manipulation.</small>

 ### Example

-Below is a working example (click the top right icon):
+Below is a working example that features these techniques (click the top right icon for editable source):

 ```html
 <!--example-->